jyje/profile/certifications/_posts/2025-10-22-kcna-kubernetes-and-cloud-native-associate.md

 I took the KCNA exam on October 22, 2025, and passed it successfully.
 Coming from hands-on experience with Kubernetes through my CKA and CKAD certifications, I found the KCNA exam to be a good way to validate and systematize my theoretical understanding of the cloud native ecosystem.

-The exam format differs significantly from hands-on certifications:
+The exam format consists entirely of four-choice multiple-choice questions with no hands-on components:
-- Multiple-choice questions rather than command-line tasks
+- All 60 questions are theoretical multiple-choice questions (no command-line tasks)
 - Focus on concepts and principles rather than practical implementation
 - Covers broader cloud native topics beyond just Kubernetes

 The questions tested knowledge across the entire cloud native landscape, including CNCF projects, cloud native architectures, observability tools, and application delivery practices.
 While my practical experience with Kubernetes was helpful, the exam required a broader understanding of the ecosystem.

 To aid my preparation, I enrolled in the [Kubernetes and Cloud-Native Associate (KCNA)](https://learn.kodekloud.com/user/courses/kubernetes-and-cloud-native-associate-kcna) course on KodeKloud, taught by Mumshad Mannambeth.
 I bougth basic plan on KodeKloud to access this course (Pro plan is not necessary).
 This comprehensive 9 hour course covered all exam domains including cloud-native architecture, container orchestration, Kubernetes fundamentals, application delivery, and observability.
+While KodeKloud provides hands-on lab environments for practice, the actual KCNA exam consists entirely of four-choice multiple-choice questions with no hands-on components.
 The course's interactive quizzes and mock exams were particularly valuable for reinforcing concepts and preparing for the actual exam format.
 If you are familar with Kubernetes, It actually takes 1 week to complete this course.
 The structured learning path helped me systematically build knowledge across the entire cloud native ecosystem.

 ## 3. Tips for Exam Preparation